 Explanation: A converted floating-point constant is too large or too small for the CPU.
-The allowable range is $7.2 \times 10^{75}$ to $5.3 \times 10^{-77}$ .
+The allowable range is 7.2×10^{75} to 5.3×10^{-77} .

-Assembler Action: The constant is assembled to zero.
+Assembler Action: The constant is assembled as zero.

 Programmer Response: Check the characteristic (exponent), exponent modifier, scale modifier, and mantissa (fraction) for validity.
 Remember that a floating-point constant is rounded, not truncated, after conversion.